benthie/wearables-praktikum/README.md

 <br>Figure 15: Application in off state.
 </p>

-As you can see in Figure 15, there is no active window but only a menubar icon which pops down a usual menu when you click on it.
+As you can see in figure 15, there is no active window but only a menubar icon which pops down a usual menu when you click on it.
 In the above image the icon is gray and not white, telling the user that blur mode is turned off.

 <p align="center">
 <img src="https://github.com/benthie/wearables-praktikum/blob/master/docs/img/menu_item_on.png" alt="menu_item_on.png">
 <br>Figure 16: Application in on state.
 </p>

-In Figure 16, however, the icon is white and thus signalizing that blur mode is activated.
+In figure 16, however, the icon is white and thus signalizing that blur mode is activated.
 To switch bewteen those two states simply <b>ctrl-click</b> on the menubar item.
 If blur mode is actived and in case that a device is connected, the screen would be blurred if the user did not blink in adjustable time interval.
 See the [settings](#preferences) section for more information about the allowed time interval without an eye blink.

 ##Establishing Bluetooth (LE) Connection<a name="establishing-bluetooth-le-connection" />